chhuang-one/sqxclib/README.md

 ## Database products

 **Sqdb** is base structure for Database products such as SQLite, MySQL, etc. You can get more description and example in doc/[Sqdb.md](doc/Sqdb.md)
+If user doesn't need to sync migrations to database, set SQDB_CONFIG_NO_MIGRATION in SqdbConfig::bit_field to use "no migration mode".

 e.g. Create Sqdb instance for SQLite database